 76A.
-(1) It is hereby declared that the power of Parliament to make laws with respect to a matter enumerated in the Federal List includes power to authorize the Legislatures of the States or any of them, subject to such conditions or restrictions (if any) as Parliament may impose, to make laws with respect to the whole or any part of that matter.
+(1) It is hereby declared that the power of Parliament to make laws with respect to a matter enumerated in the Federal List includes power to authorise the Legislatures of the States or any of them, subject to such conditions or restrictions (if any) as Parliament may impose, to make laws with respect to the whole or any part of that matter.

-- [45] The entry in the Federal List pertinent to the present case is item 8(c), which reads: - 8.
-Trade, commerce and industry, including- - (c) incorporation, regulation and winding up of corporations other than municipal corporations (but including the municipal corporation of the federal capital); regulation of foreign corporations; bounties on production in or export from the Federation; - [46] To determine whether Act 380 relates to a matter with respect to which Parliament had power to make laws, the central issue is whether the incorporation of the Chief Minister of Penang falls within the meaning of "incorporation" in item 8(c).
+8. Trade, commerce and industry, including-

+(c) incorporation, regulation and winding up of corporations other than municipal corporations (but including the municipal corporation of the federal capital); regulation of foreign corporations; bounties on production in or export from the Federation;

+A [46] To determine whether Act 380 relates to a matter with respect to which Parliament had power to make laws, the central issue is whether the incorporation of the Chief Minister of Penang falls within the meaning of "incorporation" in item 8(c).